 State of implementation/results

-- A cross-organisational gender committee now monitors and advises on the implementation of the gender action plan on an ongoing basis, but also serves as a community of practice for all project-related diversity issues.
+- A cross-organisational gender committee now continuously monitors and advises on the implementation of the gender action plan, whilst also serving as a community of practice for all project-related diversity issues.

-- In Guatemala, young people and women involved in cocoa production have been trained in the ‘photo voice’ technique.
-The aim is to strengthen their voice and use photos and personal stories to highlight the connection between biodiversity, habitat and livelihoods.
+- In Guatemala, young people and women involved in cocoa production have been trained in the ‘PhotoVoice’ technique.
+The aim is to empower them and, through photos and personal stories, to highlight the connection between biodiversity, habitat and livelihoods.

-- In Mexico, a six-month training course on biodiversity-friendly coffee production is currently taking place.
-The aim is to strengthen the skills of professionals and producers, with a focus on sustainability, gender equality, quality and productivity.
-In addition, the programme provides knowledge in financial management and dealing with climate risks.
+- A six-month training course on biodiversity-friendly coffee production has been successfully completed in Mexico.
+The aim was to strengthen the skills of technical staff and producers – with a focus on sustainability, gender equality, quality and productivity.
+In addition, the programme provides training in financial management and dealing with climate risks.

-- In all three project countries, the target group is being trained in the citizen science app ‘iNaturalist’ in order to contribute collectively to biodiversity monitoring.
+- In all three project countries, the target group is being trained in the citizen science app ‘iNaturalist’ to contribute collectively to biodiversity monitoring

-- In November 2025, the project will be represented at UNFCCC COP 30 in Belém.
+- In October 2026, the project will be represented at CBD COP 17 in Armenia

 Latest Update: